Learn the why

 Suggested routines carry context: hay is not just a checkbox, it keeps teeth and digestion working; dry soil is not always neglect, it can be winter rest.

-Meals, waterings, symptoms, repots, and photos live with the right folk, so you learn what changed instead of scrolling through a generic log.
+Meals, waterings, symptoms, repots, and photos live with the right pet or plant, so you learn what changed instead of scrolling through a generic log.

 Species pages show essentials, common mistakes, welfare flags, and sources, so everyday care can turn into real knowledge when you have a minute.